larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 Starting from the merged network, we will use the MCL algorithm to identify clusters of tightly connected proteins within the network.
 To do that, press the **Cluster network (MCL)** button in the **STRING Results panel** on the right side of the network view.
 Set the **granularity parameter (inflation value)** to **5** and click **OK** to start the clustering.
 The _clusterMaker_ app will now run the algorithm and automatically create a network showing the clusters.
 To remove the node overlaps, go to **Layout → yFiles Remove Overlaps**.

 _How many big clusters are there (with more than 10 nodes)?
-Are any of the clusters disease-specific or do they contain proteins associated with all three diseases?
-Or only certain pairs of diseases?_
+Are any of the clusters related mostly to one or two diseases or do they contain proteins associated with all three diseases?_

 <details>
 <summary><em>Alternative instructions for clustering</em></summary>